o3de/o3de.org/content/docs/userguide/network-tcp-using.md

+description: ' Specify connection parameters to use the TCP stream socket driver in &ALYlong; 1.10 and later. '
+slug: network-tcp-using
+title: Using the TCP Stream Driver
+---
 # Using the TCP Stream Driver<a name="network-tcp-using"></a>

 To use the TCP stream socket driver, you specify connection parameters for internal buffers, a listening port, and the maximum number of connections\.